 The medical staff consists of a principal medical officer, two medical inspectors and a trained nurse.
-A psychologist, two dentists and a dental assistant are attached to the Medical Branch.
-The psychologist in addition to examining retarded children and supervising their work in the opportunity classes, lectures to the students at the Teachers' College, and examines children referred to her by the Children's Court, by the Women Police, or by the Children's Welfare Department.
+A psychologist, two dentists and two dental assistants are attached to the Medical Branch.
+The psychologist, in addition to examining retarded children and supervising their work in the opportunity classes, lectures to the students at the Teachers' College, and examines children referred to her by the Children's Court, by the Women Police, or by the Children's Welfare Department.

-During the year 1933, 18,915 children were examined by medical inspectors; of these 502 required notices for defective vision, 88 for defective hearing, and 1,026 for tonsils and adenoids.
-Six hundred and forty children were examined by the psychologist.
+During the year 1934, 17,467 children were examined by medical inspectors; of these 474 required notices for defective vision, 85 for defective hearing, and 892 for tonsils and adenoids.
+Eight hundred and seventeen children were examined by the psychologist.
 Research work is being undertaken in left-handedness, stammering and colour-blindness.

-6. Western Australia.-Under the Public Health Act 1911-1922, the medical officers of health appointed by the local authorities became medical officers of schools and school children.
+- 6. Western Australia.-Under the Public Health Act 1911-1922 the medical officers of health appointed by the local authorities became medical officers of schools and school children.
 In the Health Department there are two full-time medical officers for schools, whose duty is to conduct medical examinations, and two school nurses are employed.
-During 1933, 12,836 (5,987 country and 6,849 metropolitan) children were examined.
-These figures do not include re-examinations.
+During 1934, 13,950 (6,930 country and 7,020 metropolitan) children were examined.
+These figures do not include re-examinations. - 7.
+Tasmania.-Tasmania was the first State in Australia to provide for the medical inspection of State school children, its system of inspection having been initiated in 1906.
+During the year 1931, however, for financial reasons, medical inspection ceased, and the services of all doctors were terminated.

-7. Tasmania.-Tasmania was the first State in Australia to provide for the medical inspection of State school children, its system of inspection having been initiated in 1906.
-During the year 1931, however, for financial reasons, medical inspection ceased, and the services of all doctors were terminated, although the Department still retained the services of four nurses, whose chief duty is to visit the homes to advise the parents as to the treatment of defects disclosed by the medical examination.
-Prior to this date the various municipal health officers were employed as medical inspectors visiting country schools, and, in the case of epidemics, these officers paid special visits when required, while two part-time medical officers conducted examinations of school children in Hobart and Launceston.
+At the present time (1935), two part-time medical officers conduct examinations of school children in Hobart and Launceston, and in addition four nurses visit the homes to advise the parents as to the treatment of defects disclosed by the medical examination.
+Prior to 1931 the various municipal health officers were employed as medical inspectors visiting country schools, and, in the case of epidemics, these officers paid special visits when required.
 Country schools were visited by medical officers about once a year.
-There are two full-time dental officers-working at dental clinics in Hobart and Launceston, and visiting the smaller country schools.
+There are four full-time dental officers-working at dental clinics in Hobart and Launceston, and visiting the smaller country schools.

 8. Federal Capital Territory.-By arrangement education facilities are provided by the Education Department of New South Wales.
 The Commonwealth Department of Health, however, took over from the State in 1930 the medical inspection of school children and carried out examinations of entrants and those leaving during 1930.
 No statistical information is available for that year, but a complete examination of school children was made in 1931.
 The number of children examined was 1,234, and some evidence of a pathological condition was found in 69.7 per cent.
-In 47.6 per cent.
-Some pathological condition of the nose or naso-pharynx was found; 38.2 per cent. had defective teeth; in 4.4 per cent. the eye required attention, and in 1.4 per cent. the ear; and in 2 per cent. the heart showed evidence of a departure from normal.
+In 47.6 per cent, some pathological condition of the nose or naso-pharynx was found; 38.2 per cent. had defective teeth; in 4.4 per cent. the eye required attention, and in 1.4 per cent. the ear; and in 2 per cent. the heart showed evidence of a departure from normal.